verbb/formie/docs/get-started/configuration.md

 ### Sent Notifications
 - `sentNotifications` enables Sent Notifications.
-- `maxSentNotificationsAge` sets the number of days to keep sent notifications before they are deleted permanently.
+- `maxSentNotificationsAge` sets the number of days to keep sent notifications before they are deleted by scheduled cleanup.
 Set to `0` to disable automatic deletion.

 ### Spam
 - `saveSpam` saves spam submissions to the database.